 2- Job sitting by Fanny’s bed when they learn she is pregnant.
 He is overjoyed and wants to be with her, she is distressed at the thought pregnancy may affect her appearance and she also doesn’t want to have the baby at home.
 Job is dismissed and we can see the heartbreak it causes.

 3-Fanny visiting Job at his company.
-When news of The First World War being declared comes through, his office is swamped with employees asking what stocks they should buy up etc. For once Fanny is of interest to no one and it throws her somewhat.
+When news of The First World War being declared comes through, Job’s office is swamped with employees asking what stocks they should buy up etc. For once Fanny is of interest to no one and it throws her somewhat.
 Bette is very good in this scene, going from in control and flirting, to being completely overwhelmed by something out of her control.
 I love how she ends up standing on a chair to get out of the way of people barging in and tries to regain Job’s attention.

 4- Fanny drinking in a club in the 1920’s with a man she is having an affair with.
 A drunk man keeps telling her that she is gorgeous.
 He invites more drunks over to gaze at her, who all in turn say she is the most beautiful woman they’ve ever seen.
 Fanny is utterly delighted at this attention and has a right laugh about it it all.